Multi-layer insulation: Function and design

 In satellite applications, the MLI will be full of air at launch time.
 As the rocket ascends, this air must be able to escape without damaging the blanket.
 This may require holes or perforations in the layers, even though this reduces their effectiveness.

 In cryogenics, the MLI is the most effective kind of insulation.
 Therefore, it is commonly used in liquefied gas tanks (e.g. LNG, LN2, LH2, LO2), cryostats, cryogenic pipelines and superconducting devices.
 Additionally it is valued for its compact size and weight.
 A blanket composed of 40 layers of MLI has thickness of about 20 mm and weight of approximately 1,2 kg/m2.

 Methods tend to vary between manufacturers with some MLI blankets being constructed primarily using sewing technology.
 The layers are cut, stacked on top of each other, and sewn together at the edges.

 Other more recent methods include the use of Computer-aided design and Computer-aided manufacturing technology to weld a precise outline of the final blanket shape using Ultrasonic welding onto a "pack" (the final set of layers before the external "skin" is added by hand.)

 Seams and gaps in the insulation are responsible for most of the heat leakage through MLI blankets.
 A new method is being developed to use polyetheretherketone (PEEK) tag pins (similar to plastic hooks used to attach price tags to garments) to fix the film layers in place instead of sewing to improve the thermal performance.

 Additional properties

 Spacecraft also may use MLI as a first line of defence against dust impacts.
-This normally means spacing it a cm or so away from the surface it is insulating.
+This normally means spacing it a centimeter or so away from the surface it is insulating.
 Also, one or more of the layers may be replaced by a mechanically strong material, such as beta cloth.

 In most applications the insulating layers must be grounded, so they cannot build up a charge and arc, causing radio interference.
 Since the normal construction results in electrical as well as thermal insulation, these applications may include aluminium spacers as opposed to cloth scrim at the points where the blankets are sewn together.

 Using similar materials, Single-layer Insulation and Dual-layer insulation (SLI and DLI respectively) are also commonplace on spacecraft.